MultiZebraLogic: A Multilingual Logical Reasoning Benchmark: Methodology

-For a given theme and language, we generate puzzles with the following structure: \begin{enumerate} \item Introduction to the theme and rules including the number of objects, $N_{\mathrm{objects}}$, and attributes per object, $N_{\mathrm{attributes}}$. \item A list of possible attributes and their categories. \item A list of clues and red herrings. \item Instructions on how to format the solution. \end{enumerate} Objects could be houses, and attributes belong to categories such as jobs and pets.
+Objects could be houses, and attributes belong to categories such as jobs and pets.
 Multiple phrases\footnote{E.g. ``the baker'', ``is a baker'' and ``is not a baker''.} are included per attribute to fit different sentence structures without adding language-specific grammatical rules.

-We start by generating solutions (see Table~\ref{tab:solution_example}) with random categories and a random attribute within each category for each object.
-We assign each row an object index.
+We start by generating solutions by randomly sampling categories and attributes within each category for each object, from a fixed list of categories and attributes.
+We also assign each row an object index.
+See Table~\ref{tab:solution_example} for an example of a solution.

-To generate a clue, we select a random clue type from Table~\ref{tab:clue_types}, and randomly pick solution objects and attributes meeting the constraints of the clue.
-If the presented attribute order is irrelevant, attributes are sorted by category in the order that would typically sound the most natural\footnote{E.g. ``The nurse loves oranges.'' instead of ``The person who loves oranges is a nurse.''}.
+To generate a clue, we sample a clue type from Table~\ref{tab:clue_types} and sample solution objects from the previous step along with attributes meeting the constraints of the clue.
+If the presented attribute order is irrelevant, attributes are sorted by category in the order that would typically sound the most natural\footnote{E.g., ``The nurse loves oranges.'' instead of ``The person who loves oranges is a nurse.''}.
+Appendix~\ref{app:clue_examples} shows full clue examples.

 Using the Python \texttt{constraint} package \citep{python-constraint}, we define a constraint satisfaction problem per puzzle and solve it.
-If a suggested clue changes the number of possible solutions, we keep it and iterate until one solution remains.
+If a suggested clue changes the number of possible solutions, we keep it and iterate until a unique solution remains.
 Then, we remove each clue and only re-add it if the solution degenerates.
-This causes a bias towards including more informative clues, as illustrated in App. \ref{app:clue_frequency}.
+This causes a bias towards including more informative clues, as illustrated in Appendix~\ref{app:clue_frequency}.

 \afterpage{

 }